Coreoz/Plume-file/plume-file-core/README.md

 Some implementations are available in this repository.
 See root project [README](../README.md) for more information on these service implementations.

-### FileType
+4. Create a FileType implementation

 Each file that goes through the core must have a type so it can be referenced.

-This type is personified by an enum that must implements `FileType` interface :
+This type is materialized by an enum that must implements `FileType` interface :
 ```java
 public enum MyProjectFileType implements FileType {
     LANDSCAPES,